 Temperature, Destruction, and Soils

 Crown fires burn much hotter than surface fires.
 Whereas a ground fire is more like lighting matches one by one in a sequence, a crown fire is like igniting the whole matchbox.
-The density of fuels on the ground plus access to the tree canopy results in a fire orders of magnitude more intense than what would have existed naturally.
+The density of fuels on the ground plus access to the tree canopy results in a fire orders of magnitude more intense than what would have existed historically.

 With little plant matter to slow the rain as it falls to the soil, no roots to help absorb the rainwater after it falls, and hydrophobic soils where runoff is all but guaranteed, things are about to get ugly.
 Stay tuned for Part 4, where we’ll discuss the after-fire effects on humans.